mbandreddi/CodeMates6_Fall22/dinner/readme.md

 ### Notes:
-Easy to make delicious recipe 😍
+Description: Easy to make delicious recipe that saves me lots of time.
+This dish satisfies everyone in the family.
+Try it tonight! 😍
 Source: https://www.allrecipes.com/recipe/12011/easy-lasagna-ii/

 ### Codemates #